-Due to the parallel layout, each inverter requires its’ own DC supply cable, fusing, CAN node ID and heat exchange connection.
-While the benefit of such a system is that it is modular and can be distributed specially throughout the vehicle, there are several drawbacks.
+Due to the parallel layout, each inverter requires its’ own DC supply cable, fusing, CAN node ID, and heat exchange connection.
+While the benefit of such a system is that it is modular and can be distributed especially throughout the vehicle, there are several drawbacks.

 A second drawback is the potential for serial-bus communication problems due to EMI from DC wiring.

 A third drawback is the programming complexity and potential serial communication bus loading from independent node IDs.

 Solution 2 – Parallel double inverters